 About the Grants for Teachers program

 The Grants for Teachers program is administered jointly by the Friends and APS, and has benefited dozens of our teachers and - most importantly - their students.
-In 2022/2023 The Friends plan to make grants in Summer, Fall, and Spring semesters.
+In 2023 the Friends will provide teacher grants for Summer and Fall Semesters.

 Teachers, to apply, please contact Chris Reed in the APS science office directly.

 I attended several sessions at the NSTA conference in a variety of areas.
 I tried to pick sessions based on what areas I teach in fourth grade.
 Some of the sessions I attended related to Project-Based Learning, including a seaplane challenge, stream ecosystems with food chains and food webs, hands-on energy activities, and BreakOut.
 I plan to incorporate what I learned about project-based learning and the specific activities I saw during the hands-on energy sessions in my classroom.
 I believe my students will be very engaged by these.

 This was a three day conference where there were many sessions to choose from each day.
 Many of the sessions I attended were STEM based.
 In many of the sessions I learned how to STEMify lessons through engineering designs and inquiry.
 The STEM-In-a-Bag was a great workshop with 20 easy to make STEM challenge ideas that each fit into a paper bag!
 The Infusing Technology into your Science Instruction provided an introduction to easily merge technology into your already busy science classrooms!
 The sessions were hands-on, engaging and age-appropriate for my K-5 science lab.
 I have already tried a few activities in my K/1 classes.
 Attending this workshop makes my planning much easier now!